-THEATRE ARTS II One Credit Prerequisite: Theatre Arts I
+THEATRE ARTS II

+Prerequisite: Theatre Arts I Courses must be taken in sequence.

 Theatre Arts II builds upon the background established in Theatre Arts I. Students expand and explore their abilities as performers and continue a study of the cultural contributions of the drama.
 Students study styles of theatre including children's theatre and puppet theatre, as well as studying historical styles of acting.
 Students also begin to explore the role of the director through student directed scenes.
 Theatre II students are expected to audition for all departmental productions.